Umami Pot

 Instructions

-• Cut pork into 4-inch (10 cm) pieces.
-Cut cabbage into bite-sized pieces.
-Thinly slice green onion.
+• Cut the pork into 4-inch (10 cm) pieces.
+Cut the cabbage into bite-sized pieces.
+Thinly slice the green onion.

 Japanese pork and cabbage with ponzu sauce_instruction-1

-• Arrange the cabbage in a pan and place the pork on top, overlapping as little as possible.
+• Place the cabbage in a pan and arrange the pork on top, overlapping as little as possible.
 Add sake over the pork and heat the pan.
-Once the pan is hot, cover it and cook over low heat for about 10 minutes.
+Once the pan is hot, cover it and cook over medium-low heat for about 10 minutes.

 Japanese pork and cabbage with ponzu sauce_instruction-2